RamiresOliv/Easy_Jekyll/README.md

 > Easy Template in Jekyll to help you knows more about Jekyll testing, changing and more

-Hey take it easy the project doesn't work if you open the MDs on github it's NECESSARY to run the code on Jekyll so that it is converted and usable.
+**Hey!** take it easy the project doesn't work if you open the MDs on github it's NECESSARY to run the code on Jekyll so that it is converted and usable.

 # How use?